Tele-AI/doc-ops-mcp/README.md

 In this demo, we showcase how to:

 - Configure doc-ops-mcp in MCP clients
-- Convert DOCX documents to HTML format
+- Convert DOCX documents to PDF format
 - Add default watermarks to converted PDF files

 ## Table of Contents